-Challenge: When developing an application, sooner or later you need to update an application or service in a production environment.
+When developing a software product, sooner or later you need to update a service in a production environment.
 To conduct this in a controlled manner and without impacting end-user experience, the quality of the new service has to be ensured in an automated way.

-Keptn quality gates provide you a declarative way to define quality criteria of your service and Keptn will collect, evaluate, and score those metrics to decide if a new version is allowed to be promoted to the next stage in your continuous delivery or if it has to be held back.
+Keptn quality gates provide you a declarative way to define quality criteria of your service.
+Therefore, Keptn will collect, evaluate, and score those quality criteria to decide if a new version is allowed to be promoted to the next stage or if it has to be held back.

 Keptn quality gates base on the concepts of Service-Level Indicators (SLIs) and Service-Level Objectives (SLOs).
 Therefore, it is possible to declaratively describe the desired quality objective for your applications and services.